BioPet Laboratories ScienceBioPet Laboratories conforms to all International Standards under the ISO 17025:2005 for testing laboratories.

 These standards allow BioPet Laboratories to offer precise and reproducible DNA fragment analysis.

-There is some controversy regarding the reliability of dog DNA testing determining the breed, learn how PooPrints is different.
+There is some controversy regarding the reliability of dog DNA testing – learn how PooPrints is different.

 So, while the method of extracting and producing the genotype may be very precise, the clustering analysis with a purebred database is the variant in resulting.
 In contrast to breed identification, PooPrints creates a profile specific to the individual dog, and we do not determine any information concerning the breed makeup.